PowerLoom/docs/docs/build-with-powerloom/devnet/getting-started.md

    - `IPFS_API_KEY`: The API key for the IPFS service (if required).
    - `IPFS_API_SECRET`: The API secret for the IPFS service (if required).
    - `SLACK_REPORTING_URL`: The URL for reporting to Slack.
-   - `WEB3_STORAGE_TOKEN`: The token for Web3.Storage.
-You can generate or retrieve this token from your [API tokens page](https://web3.storage/tokens/?create=true) after signing up for a free plan at web3.storage.

 ### Step 4: Set Up the Codebase